Union Fact & Fiction

 Fact:

 Unions are still by far the best way for working people to win economic security and have a voice on the job.
-The numbers tell the story: Union members make up to 30 percent more in wages than workers who don’t have a union.
-Union members are much more likely to have a retirement plan and health insurance than workers without unions.
+The numbers tell the story: Union members make up to 30% more in wages than non-union workers.
+Union members are much more likely to have a retirement plan and health insurance than non-union workers.
 Unions also keep the workplace safe, curb discrimination on the job, and give workers a much-needed voice.

 Fiction: